History of Silver in Timeline

 Silver

-Silver is a chemical element with the symbol Ag and atomic number 47.
-It's a soft, whitish-gray, lustrous transition metal known for its exceptional electrical conductivity, thermal conductivity, and reflectivity – the highest among all metals.
-Silver is found in the Earth's crust in its pure form, in alloys with gold and other metals, and in minerals like argentite and chlorargyrite.
-A significant portion of silver production is a byproduct of refining other metals like copper, gold, lead, and zinc.
+Silver is a soft, lustrous, whitish-gray transition metal with the symbol Ag and atomic number 47.
+It boasts the highest electrical conductivity, thermal conductivity, and reflectivity of any metal.
+Silver is found in its elemental form, in alloys, and in minerals like argentite and chlorargyrite within the Earth's crust.
+A significant portion of silver production comes as a byproduct of refining other metals such as copper, gold, lead, and zinc.

-In 1978, radiogenic silver was first discovered in the Santa Clara meteorite, marking a significant finding in understanding the presence of unstable nuclides in the early Solar System.
+In 1978, radiogenic silver was first discovered in the Santa Clara meteorite, indicating the presence of unstable nuclides in the early Solar System.

-Around 1984, scientists began to understand the chemical characteristics of silver and its potential toxicity to marine life, noting that mercury is the only other trace metal with greater toxicity.
+Around 1984, scientists began to understand the chemical characteristics of silver and its potential toxicity in marine life, noting that mercury is the only trace metal with greater toxicity.

 1999: Peak Global Demand for Photographic Silver

-2007: Silver Designated as Official Precious Metal of Texas
+2007: Silver Designated Official Precious Metal of Texas

-In 2007, the Texas Legislature designated silver as the official precious metal of Texas.
+In 2007, the Texas Legislature designated silver as the official precious metal of the state of Texas.

-By 2013, the market for photographic silver had contracted almost 70% from its peak in 1999 due to the rise of digital cameras.
+By 2013, the market for silver nitrate and silver halides in photography had contracted by almost 70% from its peak in 1999, due to the rise of digital cameras.

 2015: Top Near-Term Mine Development Projects

-In 2015, top near-term mine development projects included Pascua Lama in Chile, Navidad in Argentina, Jaunicipio in Mexico, Malku Khota in Bolivia, and Hackett River in Canada, highlighting the ongoing efforts to expand silver production.
+In 2015, the top near-term silver mine development projects included Pascua Lama (Chile), Navidad (Argentina), Jaunicipio (Mexico), Malku Khota (Bolivia), and Hackett River (Canada).